 If you managed to lead a person to their first purchase, it’s impressive.
-But customer engagement in marketing implies offering value beyond the product or service you sell.
+But customer engagement in marketing implies offering value beyond your product or service.
 The kind of attitude that encourages people to come back over and over again.

 Now buckle up!
 Here’s your crash course on customer engagement 🚀